Skip to content

 2. Switches the web-server Service's selector to match the maintenance-page pod labels, instantly routing traffic to maintenance pods.

-3. Drains all component child CRs (GC cascades to Deployments and Pods, but the Service is unaffected because it belongs to the parent).
+3. Drains all component workloads, but the Service is unaffected because it belongs to the parent.

 4. Runs lifecycle tasks (clone → migrate → rotate → init).

-5. After tasks complete and the web-server child CR is recreated, waits for the web-server Deployment to become ready.
+5. After tasks complete and the web-server Deployment is recreated, waits for the web-server Deployment to become ready.

 6. Switches the Service selector back to the web-server pod labels.